Marine Mill: Operational history

 Lewis Judd and David Hone identified the site, with a swift-flowing stream for power and a bank suitable for steamboats, as ideal for a sawmill during an 1838 scouting expedition.
 They were members of a group of New Englanders who had come west in search of new lumbering opportunities.
 They returned to their home base in Marine, Illinois, and chartered the Marine Lumber Company with six other business partners.
 In May 1839 the eight partners, plus one member's wife and two children, arrived by steamboat with a load of milling machinery.
+When the partners came upon squatters on the site, ready to contest claim to the site, the Illinois partners paid $300 to establish their title to the site.
 In just 90 days they had completed their sawmill, cutting lumber for the first time on August 24.
 The land, only purchased by the United States in 1837 through treaties with the Ojibwe and Dakota people, was not yet legally open to settlement.

 The original mill cut less than 5000 ft of lumber per day, so it was replaced in 1852 with a larger mill powered by a 40 ft water wheel.
 However the whole building burned down in a fire in September 1863, idling workers for three years until a replacement was constructed in 1866.
 To keep pace with its competitors, that mill was almost completely remodeled in 1873, at which point it could cut up to 30000 ft per day.

 The mill, then known as the Walker, Judd, and Veazie Mill, was at its most profitable in the early 1870s.
 However a widespread economic depression triggered by the Panic of 1873, delays caused by a series of log jams on the river, and the valley's dwindling lumber supply soon changed that, and the mill went bankrupt in 1885.
 Various attempts to reopen the mill failed, and the business was dismantled in 1895.
 Over its 56 years of operation the mill had produced some 197,000,000 ft of lumber.